 While it may appear that it is not possible to return the strength and appearance to your nails and your cuticles, there’as actually a number of things you can do.

 If you are struggling for time and would like a quick overview of what is to follow in this article below, here it is.
-The best way to heal your cuticles overnight is to apply a liberal amount of Neosporin to your damaged nails.
+The best way to heal your cuticles overnight is to apply a liberal amount of Neosporin (available for a great price on Amazon) to your damaged nails.
 It works best if you apply the ointment after a shower and just before bed.
 Once applied, cover your nails with Band-Aids to keep the ointment on your nails whilst you sleep and then remove them in the morning.
 From there, it is advised to apply a nutrient and mineral rich cuticle oil and/or cream in the days that follow and daily thereafter.
 You want to apply a Cuticle Oil and/or Cream that includes an abundance of essential and vital compounds that promote a healthy nail environment.
-From experience, research and with great recommendation, the Bee Naturals Enriched Vitamin Cuticle Oil and Onsen Secret Cuticle Cream Conditioner are ideal for healing and strengthening your cuticles fast.
+From experience, research and with great recommendation, the Bee Naturals Enriched Vitamin Cuticle Oil is ideal for healing and strengthening cuticles fast.
+I was surprised at how cheap I was able to get the Bee Naturals Cuticle Oil from the listing on Amazon).

 How To Heal Cuticles Overnight